SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Integration_tests.md

 2.  locally, testing the code in the local development area
 3.  remotely, testing the code in the GIT remote repositories

-Currently tests are run on SLF6 and SLF7 with GCC compiler (Clang compiler, and OSX are also potentially available).
+Currently tests are run on SLF7 with GCC compiler (Clang compiler is also potentially available).